tupoll/tupoll-overlay/README.md

 # tupoll-overlay
+Some basic portage elements have been replaced with rust analogues, which is significant increased speed and productivity.
+Using pkgrs merged the cargo and portage repositories - this makes it cleaner graphics stack.
+Only smithay composer is used.
+Entire environment depends on each other.
+Most programs cannot be installed without rust crates (servo browser,wayshot...).
 The overlay is added with a simple Rust installation script and is ready to use.
 Add your ebuilds to it; it's local.